-Flash forward to last week's strategy session we designed and facilitated for Literacy Kansas City.
-The organization, under the leadership of executive director, Carrie Coogan, is a nonprofit advancing literacy for teens and adults in the Kansas City region through direct services, advocacy, and collaboration.
+Flash forward to a strategy session we designed and facilitated for Literacy Kansas City.
+The organization is a nonprofit advancing literacy for teens and adults in the Kansas City region through direct services, advocacy, and collaboration.

 While we were identifying critical success factors for a new Literacy Kansas City program launch, one of the board members announced she was going to play the "Positive Devil's Advocate" role.
 By "Positive Devil's Advocate," she meant she wanted to plan for overwhelming success with the new program.
 Would the organization be ready to handle a dramatically higher enrollment than expectations?